Koji Ikeda: Krush bantamweight champion

 His two-fight winning streak earned Ikeda the opportunity to challenge the reigning Krush Bantamweight champion Kazuki Miburo on March 26, 2022, in the main event of Krush 135.
 He won the fight by majority decision, with two judges awarding him a 30–29 scorecards, while the third judge scored the bout as an even 30–30 draw.

 Ikeda made his first Krush title defense against the 2020 K-1 Koshien super bantamweight tournament winner Aoi Noda.
 The bout was scheduled as the main event of Krush 139, which took place on July 30, 2022.
 Ikeda retained the title by a first-round knockout.
 He knocked Noda down with a spinning backfist early in the second round and stopped him with a right straight soon after.

 On October 14, it was announced that Ikeda would particulate in the 2022 K-1 Bantamweight World Grand Prix, which was scheduled to take place at K-1 World GP 2022 in Osaka on December 3, 2022.
 Ikeda faced the FCKBMT -57kg champion Ambi Nsue Avomo in the quarterfinals of the one-day tournament.
 He stopped Avomo with a liver kick in the second round, after knocking him down with a right straight in the first round, and faced the multiple-time muay thai champion Issei Ishii in the semifinals.
 He lost the fight by unanimous decision, with scores of 30–29, 30–29 and 30–28.

 Ikeda made his second Krush Bantamweight title defense against Kiri Matsutani at Krush 146 on February 25, 2023.
 He won the fight by a second-round knockout.

+Ikeda faced the former Rajadamnern Stadium bantamweight champion Petchmongkol Soonkelahuaytom at K-1 World GP 2023 in Yokohama on June 3, 2023.
+He won the fight by a close split decision, after an extra fourth round was contested.

+Ikeda faced KNOCK OUT Red Super Flyweight champion Shinta at K-1 World GP 2023: ReBOOT～K-1 ReBIRTH～ on September 10, 2023.
+He won the fight by knockout, flooring Shinta with a knee to the body at the very end of the second round.

+Ikeda faced Musashi Matsushita at RISE WORLD SERIES 2023 Final Round on December 16, 2023.
+He won the fight by majority decision, with scores of 30–29, 29–28 and 29–29.

+Ikeda faced Ryu Hanaoka in a cross-promotional bout at RISE ELDORADO 2024 on March 17, 2024.
+He lost the fight by unanimous decision.

+Super bantamweight

+Ikeda faced Koki at K-1 World MAX 2024 - World Championship Tournament Final on July 7, 2024.
+He won the fight by a second-round knockout.

+Ikeda faced Lyra Nagasaka in the reserve bout of the 2024 K-1 super bantamweight tournament at K-1 World MAX 2024 on September 29, 2024.
+He lost the fight by a first-round technical knockout.